PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 phone battery lifeUnfortunately, no battery lives forever.
 However, there are some tricks and techniques that you may use to maximize its life.

 • Don’t use the phone when charging.
-Watching videos or gaming while your phone is charging might distort the cycle.
+Watching videos or gaming while charging your phone might distort the cycle.
 Therefore, to protect your phone’s battery life, you should avoid using your phone while it’s charging.

 • Turn off typing sounds and vibration notifications.
 These features consume battery over time, so if you personally don’t have a particular use for them, make sure to turn them off.